 The CAISO may declare an interruption of EDAM Entity participation in the Day-Ahead Market when in its judgment (a) operational circumstances (including a failure of the Day-Ahead Market operation to produce feasible results in the EDAM Area or other CAISO Market Disruption) in the EDAM Area have caused or are in danger of causing an abnormal system condition in the CAISO Balancing Authority Area or an EDAM Entity Balancing Authority Area that requires immediate action, or (b) communications between the CAISO and EDAM Market Participants are disrupted and prevent an EDAM Entity, EDAM Entity Scheduling Coordinator, EDAM Load Serving Entity Scheduling Coordinator, or EDAM Resource Scheduling Coordinator from accessing CAISO systems to submit or receive information.
 The CAISO will reinstate normal operation of the Day-Ahead Market in the EDAM Area at such time as it determines that the conditions that caused the interruption of EDAM Entity participation in the Day-Ahead Market have been resolved.

 33.7.4.1 CAISO Response to EDAM Disruption.
-If the CAISO declares an interruption of EDAM Entity participation in the Day-Ahead Market, the CAISO may in its judgment, among other things,
+If the CAISO declares an interruption of EDAM Entity participation in the Day-Ahead Market or the CAISO Balancing Authority Area in the EDAM Area, the CAISO may in its judgment, among other things,

-(a) separate the affected EDAM Entity Balancing Authority Area from the EDAM Area and maintain the Day-Ahead Market for other Balancing Authority Areas in the EDAM Area by enforcing a net transfer constraint for the affected Balancing Authority Area to separate it from the remainder of the EDAM Area,
+(a) separate the affected EDAM Entity Balancing Authority Area or the CAISO Balancing Authority Area from the EDAM Area and maintain the Day-Ahead Market for other Balancing Authority Areas in the EDAM Area including the CAISO Balancing Authority Area, by enforcing a net transfer constraint for the affected Balancing Authority Area to separate it from the remainder of the EDAM Area,

-(b) reduce or suspend EDAM Transfers between one or more Balancing Authority Areas in the EDAM Area with authorization from the impacted EDAM Entity and communication and coordination with all impacted EDAM Entities to assess and mitigate potential issues within the EDAM Area,
+(b) reduce or suspend EDAM Transfers between one or more Balancing Authority Areas in the EDAM Area, including the CAISO Balancing Authority Area, in accordance with Section 33.7.5, and communicate and coordinate with impacted EDAM Entities to assess and potentially mitigate potential issues within the EDAM Area,

-(c) instruct one or more EDAM Entities to maintain system balance within their Balancing Authority Area without Day-Ahead Market results,
+(c) instruct one or more EDAM Entities to maintain system balance within their Balancing Authority Area without Day-Ahead Market results, or take similar actions within the CAISO Balancing Authority Area,

-(d) in addition or as an alternative, use market results in the Day-Ahead Market in accordance with Section 7.7.9 or take any of the actions specified in Section 7.7.6 with respect to the Day-Ahead Market,
+(d) in addition or as an alternative, use market results in the Day-Ahead Market in accordance with Section 7.7.9 or take any of the actions specified in Section 7.7.6 or 7.7.7 with respect to the Day-Ahead Market,

 (e) suspend or limit the ability of all Scheduling Coordinators to submit Virtual Bids on behalf of Convergence Bidding Entities at specific Eligible PNodes or Eligible Aggregated PNodes, or at all Eligible PNodes or Eligible Aggregated PNodes, or